 a.
 This NASA Policy Directive (NPD) is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.

-The National Aeronautics and Space Act 51 U.S.C.
-20101 et seq.
+National Aeronautics and Space Act, as amended, 51 U.S.C.
+20112 (a) (3), 20113(a).

 a.
 NPD 1050.1, Authority to Enter into Space Act Agreements.

-b.
+c.
 NPD 1387.1, NASA Exhibits Program.

-c.
+d.
 NPR 1387.1, NASA Exhibits Program.

-d.
-NPD 7100.10, Curation of Extraterrestrial Materials.
+f.
+NPD 7100.10, Curation of Institutional Scientific Collections.

-e.
+g.
 NAII 1050-1, Space Act Agreement Guide.

-Note: Negotiation of Apollo Lunar Sample Display Agreements with foreign entities will only occur after the review and concurrence from the Office of International and Interagency Relations and the Office of the General Counsel, NASA Headquarters, as prescribed by NPD 1050.1, Authority to Enter into Space Act Agreements and NAII 1050-1, Space Act Agreement Guide.
+(4) Negotiating lunar sample agreements for public display with foreign entities will only occur after the review and concurrence from the Office of International and Interagency Relations and the Office of the General Counsel, NASA Headquarters, as prescribed by NPD 1050.1 and NAII 1050-1.